catenax/tractusx/coreservices/partsrelationshipservice/connectors_scripts/README.md

 <password>
 ```

-## Consume the data of an artifact
+## Negotiate contract and consume the data of an artifact

 ```bash
 pipenv sync